deitch/booster/README.md

 * get: will validate the single retrieved object, if any, after getting from database
 * find: will validate each and every retrieved object, if any, after finding in database
 * update: will validate the object prior to sending to the database
+* patch: will validate the object prior to sending to the database
 * create: will validate the object prior to sending to the database

 ##### Callbacks